LiXinGr/Bachelor-thesis/README.md

-# Bachelor-thesis
+# Bachelor Thesis

-This repository contains the dataset collected as part of the Bachelor's work.
-The parameters of each video are described in Appendix A, in the text of the Bachelor's thesis.
+This repository contains the video dataset collected during the Bachelor's project.
+The repository is organized into two main sections:

-The "Bachelor-thesis-Dataset" folder contains all the videos of the dataset we have collected.
+## Bachelor-thesis-Dataset

+This folder includes all the videos in the dataset.
+Additionally, it contains a `.pdf` file that describes the parameters for each video and provides some information about the object featured in each video.

+## Bachelor-thesis-Experiments

+In this folder, the videos from the dataset are categorized according to the experiments in which they were used.